thesourceofcode/thesourceofcode.github.io/_posts/2026-01-28-coding-every-week-of-2026-part1.md

 ---
 layout: single
-title: "Coding something every week of 2026 (Build52) - Week 1 to 4"
+title: "Coding something every week of January 2026"
-excerpt: "What I worked on in January 2026"
+excerpt: "What I worked on this month"
 tags:
   - Rust
   - C